-Before you can request assistance, you must set up emergency contacts in the Garmin Connect app (Adding Emergency Contacts, page 76).
-Your paired phone must be equipped with a data plan and be in an area of network coverage where data is available.
+Before you can request assistance, you must set up emergency contacts (Adding Emergency Contacts, page 79).
 Your emergency contacts must be able to receive emails or text messages (standard text messaging rates may apply).

 - 1 Hold LIGHT. - 2 When you feel three vibrations, release the button to activate the assistance feature.